 St. John’s Wort and Oral Contraception

-A study at the University of Utah evaluating the effect of the herb on oral contraceptives found that the popular remedy is associated with breakthrough bleeding, follicle growth, and even ovulation.
+A study at the University of Utah evaluating the effect of St. John’s Wort on oral contraceptives found that the popular remedy is associated with breakthrough bleeding, follicle growth, and even ovulation.
 “People think that because it’s herbal, it’s safe, but that’s not true either,” says Fryhofer.
 This herb can reduce the effectiveness of medications in the blood, so women using OCs should be cautioned that St. John’s Wort might not be the best bet.
-If you are taking birth control pills while using St. John’s Wort, it’s suggested that you use another form of birth control as well, like condoms.
+If you take birth control pills while using St. John’s Wort, it’s suggested that you use another form of birth control as well, like condoms.
 Please discuss the best contraceptive plan with your doctor.

 Xanax and Caffeine

 Xanax, a benzodiazepine intended to depress the central nervous system, shouldn’t be combined with other drugs that cause the same side effects.
 Along the same lines, people taking Xanax and other anti-anxiety medications should be careful when introducing caffeinated beverages.

 “Caffeine can counteract the intended effects of anti-anxiety medication,” says Lowenstein.
 “Since drugs like Xanax and Ativan are used to reduce anxiety and have calming effects, mixing them with caffeine can cause an adverse interaction, like increased anxiety, insomnia, palpitations, agitation, and more.”